P-I-E-NO/ml_pieno_predictions/README.md

 - **Table Predizioni:** Use this container to create 'predizioni' table on mySQL database.

-- **API Containers:** These containers facilitate the retrieval of data from external sources, ensuring up-to-date information for accurate predictions.
+- **API Prezzi & Predizioni Containers:** These containers facilitate the retrieval of data from external sources, ensuring up-to-date information for accurate predictions.

 - **MySQL Database:** A database is set up to store daily data acquired from government websites.
 This ensures a historical record of fuel prices for analysis and reporting purposes.

 - **Table Distributori Modena:** Utilize this container to create 'distributori' table on mySQL database.

 - **Push Data Container:** Use this container to populate tabe 'distributori' with daily list of Modena distributor (that contain fuel price in the specific distirbutor).

+-- **API Distributori Containers:** These containers facilitate the retrieval of data from external sources, ensuring up-to-date information for all distributors into Modena and province.

 ## Usage